Introduction

 It is a legal requirement for all teachers working in Scottish schools to be registered with GTC Scotland.

-The benefit of registration with GTC Scotland is belonging to a regulated profession enshrined in law.
-Being on the register of teachers reflects your professional standing as a qualified teacher and your commitment to public protection and upholding the standards of the teaching profession in Scotland.
+GTC Scotland registration is an individual responsibility that honours a collective responsibility.
+It is about belonging to a regulated profession.
+Being on the register of teachers reflects your professional standing as a qualified teacher and your commitment to quality teaching and learning through maintaining standards.

-An individual who is employed as a teacher must be employed in a role that aligns with their registration category by law.
-The registration category aligns with the teaching qualification and experience of the individual applicant.
+An individual who is employed as a teacher must be employed in a role that aligns with their registration category.
+Registration and registration categories are rooted in law.
+This ensures that registration is a public protection - that teachers teach who and what they are qualified to teach.

 Together the Professional Standards and the Code of Professionalism and Conduct (COPAC) set out what it means to become, be, and to grow as a teacher in Scotland.